syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/convert-project.md

     ![ConversionSuccessMessage](../images/ConversionSuccess.png)

-    If you enabled project backup before converting, the old project was saved in the specified backup path location, as shown below once the conversion process completed.
+    If you enabled project backup before converting, the old project will be saved in the specified backup path location as shown below once the conversion process is completed.

     ![ConversionBackupLocation](../images/Backuplocation.png)